-Different touristic places transfer Santa Ponsa.
+Bus from Palma airport to Santa Ponsa, different touristic places transfer Santa Ponsa.
 Santa Ponsa has created a strong Celtic theme and has turned into a popular Irish and Scottish vacation destination because of the new bars and restaurants that have opened with these nationalities.
 This is why Santa Ponsa differs from the nearby resorts of Magaluf and Palma Nova (3 miles east) that are more British themed.
 Santa Ponsa has a wide variety of cafes, bars and restaurants and great facilities for visitors on self-catering services.
 In response to the UK and Irish influence in the town, many markets also stock UK branded merchandises, although sometimes, the prices charged may be higher than those you pay at home.

 In high season, tourists and locals alike prefer the large beach at Santa Ponsa because of its new extension of imported sand to please the visitors.
 This makes the main beach become more crowded because of the popularity.

 The vibrant town of Santa Ponsa is one of Majorca's most cherished and beloved destinations that have been since the mid 1960’s.
 High-end hotels keep running along the sloping hills of Santa Ponsa, giving room for the ideal sea view.
 Situated on the southwest of the island, it is far off from the sights, sounds and distractions from the suburbs of Majorca’s capital.
 While Santa Ponsa offers its own variety of bars, restaurants and eateries, it doesn’t approach Majorca’s uncontrollably well known party shorelines.
 You’ll see that few of the bars and clubs have the Celtic topic due to the region’s prominence of Scottish and Irish guests.
 The pair of shorelines in Santa Ponsa offer holidaymakers anything they require for a fun day with sun.

 The main shore, named Playa Santa Ponsa is a wide stretch of brilliant sand that has been recently extended.
 As mentioned before, during peak season Santa Ponsa turns out to be extremely swarmed and those searching for more space will need to go to the littler yet calmer Little Beach.
 Also if the visitor gets tired of the beach and need a break from it, Santa Ponsa offers three incredible golf courses where you can take a shot at your swing.